lijinf2/gqr/README.md

     cd ../script && sh search.sh

 ```
-You can refer to script/readme.txt for detailed explanation of configuration in search.sh.
+You may refer to script/readme.txt for detailed explanations and more instructions.

 # Acknowledgement